 After 22 years in business, Jayne left her post at Barclays Capital to work with the Oxfordshire Community Foundation, prompted by an increasing sense of social injustices, and the necessary role that charity-work plays in righting them.
 She’s now chief executive of the group, which does crucial work in guiding people who want to support local charities and issues of pressing community importance.

 …and one we couldn’t miss: our very own…

-Katie has been Chief Writer of Cotswold Life for well over a decade.
+Katie was Chief Writer of Cotswold Life for well over a decade.
 She is an enormously talented writer and interviewer and is regularly praised by her willing subjects for her thorough research and impeccable fairness.
+She is currently writing a book and undertaking freelance work, while still contributing to Cotswold Life.
 We are very lucky to have her.